LivingTesla/autoshield/README.md

 To reduce print time further, we added instructions to change the print speed multiplier to 150% when vase mode starts and to start reducing the bed temperature at 12mm z-height.

+The current gcode has 16 prints for around an 8-hour print time.